exratione/mt_prereq/README.md

 dropped into the webroot.
 The result is a LAMP server with the necessary additional Perl dependencies for Movable Type.

-It specifies and includes all the necessary third party cookbook dependencies, so is good for use with a cookbook manager like librarian-chef.
+This is tested on Ubuntu only, but may work on other Debian-style distributions.

-This was built for use in the development Vagrant-plus-Chef setup, wherein the Movable Type webroot is a git repository, and that folder is shared with the virtual machine's webroot.
+This was created for use in the development Vagrant-plus-Chef setup, wherein the Movable Type webroot is in a git repository, and that folder is shared with the virtual machine's webroot.
 Thus Movable Type doesn't have to be copied into place by the cookbook.
 This suits MT deployments in which the base MT code is modified, or in which the webroot includes a lot of supplementary PHP or other